Perea

+Perea or Peraea (Greek: Περαία, "the country beyond") was the term used mainly during the early Roman period for part of ancient Transjordan.
+It lay broadly east of Judea and Samaria, which were situated on the western side of the Jordan River, and southwest of the Decapolis.

+Perea was part of the kingdom of Herod the Great and his descendants, and later of subsequent Roman provinces that included Iudaea.

+Geography

+Perea was a slender piece of land east of the Jordan River.
+It stretched from Wadi Yabis in the north to Wadi Mujib (Nahal Arnon) in the south.
+The region extended from the Jordan River westwards to the foothills eastward towards Amman (then known as Philadelphia).
+Josephus notes that Perea's northern boundary was near Pella, while to the east, it bordered the territories of Gerasa and Philadelphia (both part of the Decapolis) and Heshbon.
+To the south, it was adjacent to the Land of Moab, with Machaerus marking its southernmost fortress.

+Encompassing roughly 2,625 square kilometers, Josephus was accurate in stating that Perea surpassed Galilee in size, as Galilee spanned approximately 2,200 square kilometers.
+Josephus depicted Perea mainly as "desert" and "rugged," with pockets of well-cultivated areas, a feature now undergoing transformation due to extensive irrigation initiatives.

+History

+The territory of what would at one point in history become known as Peraea or Perea was part of Trans-Jordan, which in the Hellenistic period changed hands between the states of the heirs of Alexander the Great, the Nabataean Arabs, and the Jewish Hasmoneans.

-Perea or Peraea (Greek: Περαία, "the country beyond") was the portion of the kingdom of Herod the Great occupying the eastern side of the Jordan River valley, from about one third the way down the Jordan River segment connecting the Sea of Galilee and the Dead Sea to about one third the way down the north-eastern shore of the Dead Sea; it did not extend very far to the east.
+Perea was the portion of the kingdom of Herod the Great occupying the eastern side of the Jordan River valley, from a point about one third the way down the lower Jordan River (i.e. the segment connecting the Sea of Galilee with the Dead Sea), to a point about one third down the eastern shore of the Dead Sea; it did not extend very far to the east.
 Herod the Great's kingdom was bequeathed to four heirs, of which Herod Antipas received both Perea and Galilee.
-He dedicated the city Livias in the north of the Dead Sea.
+He dedicated the city of Livias in the north of the Dead Sea to the wife of Augustus, Julia Augusta, born Livia Drusilla.
 In 39 CE, Perea and Galilee were transferred from disfavoured Antipas to Agrippa I by Caligula.
 With his death in 44 CE, Agrippa's merged territory was made a province again, including Judaea and for the first time, Perea.
 From that time Perea was part of the shifting Roman provinces to its west: Judaea, and later Syria Palaestina, Palaestina and Palaestina Prima.
 Attested mostly in Josephus' books, the term was in rarer use in the late Roman period.
 It appears in Eusebius' Greek language geographical work, Onomasticon, but in the Latin translation by Jerome, Transjordan is used.